Our online privacy is something we should all care about – in particular, what information we're revealing about ourselves without knowing it.

 Email attachments aren't the only way in which your privacy can be compromised.
 Your actual written email correspondence is also far from anonymous.

-Way back when Google launched Gmail with a 1GB storage limit, it wasn't keen to market how this capacity was funded.
-Google did, and still does, scan email content in order to target you with personalised adverts, and Yahoo is up to the same tricks.
+When Gmail was launched in 2004 with a 1GB storage limit, Google wasn't keen to market how this capacity was funded.
+This is because Google was, and still does, scan email content in order to target you with personalised adverts, and Yahoo is up to the same tricks.

 Thankfully, there's no shortage of ways to keep your email correspondence safe and secure.
 If you're serious about email anonymity, providers such as Hushmail offer built-in PGP email encryption and no advertising.